BUYERS GUIDE - WAGONS MEDIUM

 The Pathfinder Ti 550 was additional to the four-cylinder models, powered by a new Renault-Nissan Alliance V6 turbo-diesel.
 Nissan claimed the 3.0-litre engine produced a class-leading 170kW of power and 550Nm of torque from a low 1750 rpm, with 9.5-litres per 100km on the combined cycle, while meeting stringent Euro 5 emissions levels.

 The V9X engine was released at the Geneva Motor Show in March 2010, after a four-year development program.
 It had an untypical 65-degree vee angle, which allowed enough space for the single turbocharger to be mounted within the vee.

-To clean the DPF a seventh fuel injector was positioned in the exhaust system and operated automatically when soot builds up in the filter, to burn it off.
+To clean the DPF a seventh fuel injector was positioned in the exhaust system and operated automatically when soot built up in the filter, to burn it off.

-Oil change intervals can stretch to as much as 20,000km for most customers.
+Oil change intervals could stretch to as much as 20,000km for most customers.

 The new top-specification Pathfinder had additional features, including a seven-speed automatic gearbox, privacy glass, upgraded DVD player, auto headlights, sunroof wind deflector, rain-sensing wipers, smoked bonnet protector, side moulding and V6 badges, rear fog lamps and body coloured heated door mirrors, nine-speaker Bose audio system and an anti-theft alarm.
 RRP was $75,990.

 The new powertrain lifted the Pathfinder’s towing capability to 3500kg and when we checked it with only 1500kg behind we hardly knew the trailer was there.